dominikh/weechat-ruby/README.md

       :author => "Dominik Honnef <dominikho@gmx.net>", # defaults to "Anonymous"
       :version => "0.0.1",                             # defaults to "0.0.1"
       :license => 'GPL3',                              # defaults to "unlicensed"
+      :gem_version => '0.0.1',                         # defaults to "0.0.1" and specifies the
+                                                       # the minimum required version of the gem
       :description => "this serves as a test suite and example file for the weechat gem",
       # defaults to "Empty script description
     }